A recently retired senior couple shares a loving moment together on a grassy lawn in their new neighborhood in Toronto, Canada.

 Q: How much money do you need to retire in Canada?

-Q: Can a USA citizen retire in Canada?
+Q: Can a U.S. citizen retire in Canada?

-A: Yes, a U.S. citizen can retire in Canada!
+Wondering, “Can a 65 year old immigrate to Canada?”
+The answer is yes, a U.S. citizen can retire in Canada — even a U.S. citizen at retirement age!
 It’s especially easy if you already have a family member who lives there — particularly a child or grandchild — but there are other ways to retire there if you don’t.

 Q: Is it better to retire in Canada or the USA?